Hard Painful Knot on the Bottom of My Foot [Causes & Best Treatment]

-- Some people who have plantar fibromas have pain, but others do had not have any pain at all.
-Pain is usually mechanical in nature, this means that the more you walk on this not, the more bruising it will cause for you.
+- Some people who have plantar fibromas have pain, but others do not have any pain.
+Pain is usually mechanical in nature.
+This means that the more you walk on this not, the more bruising it will cause for you.

-- This pain is usually associated with hard surfaces pushing the slump in bump against the soft tissues in your skin.
-For example people who stand barefoot on hard surfaces will for sure have a lot more pain than someone with a very thick protective fat pad who stands on the carpet or since all day.
+- This pain is usually associated with hard surfaces pushing the bump against the soft tissues in your skin.
+For example, people who stand barefoot on hard surfaces will certainly have a lot more pain than someone with a very thick protective fat pad who stands on the carpet or since all day.

 Diagnosis of a plantar fibroma:

-- To truly diagnose a plantar fibroma, your podiatrist will likely examine your foot and press and evaluate the area.
+- Your podiatrist will likely examine your foot and press and evaluate the area to diagnose a plantar fibroma.

 - By assessing the consistency of the nodule, you can tell whether it is just the plantar fascia pain or a true nodule.

-- In our office we like to use a ultrasound almost immediately to evaluate this nodule and see if this is what it really is.
+- In our office, we like to use an ultrasound almost immediately to evaluate this nodule and see if this is what it really is.

-- In some cases, an MRI may be needed, and if there is suspicious growth, a biopsy may be needed to further assess it.
+- If there is suspicious growth, a biopsy may be needed to assess it further.